mandelsoft/spiff/README.md

 value: 6
 ```

-A lambda expression might refer to absolute or relative nodes of the actual template.
+A lambda expression might refer to absolute or relative nodes of the actual yaml document of the call.
 Relative references are evaluated in the context of the function call.
 Therefore

 ```yaml
 lvalue: (( lambda |x,y|->x + y + offset ))